 Recruitment chatbots will continue to drastically reduce the time recruiting teams spend on sourcing and screening candidates.
 Companies will increasingly realize that recruitment chatbots can bring a tangible ROI and many intangible benefits to both recruiters and candidates.

-The interesting statistics on an average adult’s response to chatbots (at the beginning of this article) might prove that candidates, too, are willing to put their trust in a chatbot during the recruitment process.
+The interesting statistics on an average person’s response to chatbots (at the beginning of this article) might prove that candidates, too, are willing to put their trust in a chatbot during the recruitment process.
 Recruitment chatbots are undergoing fine-tuning as and when the requirement grows in the market to make them more responsive and understanding of humans.
 The more precise they get, the more popular they will become in recruitment processes.
 Will they overtake the recruitment process entirely?
 Perhaps not in the near future, because candidates still crave and need human interaction during the final rounds of recruitment and closer to the final stages, as well as immediately after the hiring process.
 But in the not-so-distant future, we believe that they could completely eradicate the initial steps of the hiring process by humans.